jacoblapworth/akahu-sdk-swift/.kss/README.md

 ### Storybook

 In some scenarios we want to link from the XUI Guide to specific Storybook examples.
-This should be done using an absolute link to a `/storybook/`route.
+This should be done using a relative link to a `storybook/`route.

 ```
-// Storybook: /storybook/?knob-Include%20content%20header=false&knob-Show%20example%20content=true&knob-Expand%20width%20infinitely=false&selectedKind=Compositions&selectedStory=Detail&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybooks%2Fstorybook-addon-knobs
+// Storybook: storybook/?knob-Include%20content%20header=false&knob-Show%20example%20content=true&knob-Expand%20width%20infinitely=false&selectedKind=Compositions&selectedStory=Detail&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybooks%2Fstorybook-addon-knobs
 ```

 ### Image